Alone-bat/Xtermed/README.md

 This wil automatically run the script

 ## STEP 4
-To make the script work you'll need a key, contact .xlon. on discord or join our [Discord server](https://discord.gg/xzUZpERRWa)
+To make the script work you'll need a key, contact .xlon. on discord or join our [Discord server](https://discord.gg/xzUZpERRWa).
-To check your subscription you can run the `{prefix}mybot` command To run the bot afterwards you will have to run the start.bat
+To check your subscription you can run the `{prefix}mybot` command.
+To run the bot afterwards you will have to run the start.bat